Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 Those interested in saving money should investigate St. Augustine’s well-reviewed Smart Stay Inn.

-For more details, be sure to visit Smart Stay Inn’s Booking.com page.
+For more details, visit Smart Stay Inn’s Booking.com page.

-Thank you for reading through!
-Spread this list to help others.
-You can use these photos below to share our article on Pinterest.
+Thank you for reading!
+Please share this list to help others.
+You can use the photos below to share our article on Pinterest.